tomsarry/COMP251_A3_TestCases/README.md

 - Requires Python 3.6+
 - Clone the repo and put all ``.java`` source files from the assignment into the directory
 - Run ``python3 tester.py``.
 It runs your program on all files in the ``tests`` folders and compares the output to the files in the ``res`` folders.
+- It only checks for and output identical to the expected result, not for program correctness.

 Example output from tester:
 ```